Senior Apartments in 2025

 Luxury Senior Living Apartments

 At the top of the price line, you’ll find resort-style luxury apartments for seniors.
 They’re larger, often up to 2,000 square feet, and provide plenty of upscale amenities and community activities for their residents.
-It’s common for luxury apartments to be gated communities, offering privacy, security, and a feeling of exclusivity.
-Be prepared to pay a steep price tag.
+It’s common for luxury apartments to be gated communities, offering privacy, security, and a feeling of exclusivity, but be prepared to pay a steep price tag.
 The entrance fee alone can reach six digits.
-Check out our luxury retirement and senior living guide to learn more.

 Senior Apartment Amenities

-Amenities will vary from complex to complex, but in general, you’ll find the following:
+Amenities vary from complex to complex, but in general, you’ll find:

 Premium amenities may include: